coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-v-tips/configuring-runtime-options.md

 `/usr/local/bin/cardano-node run +RTS -S<FileName> -RTS <Options>`

-If you are not satisfied with the performance of an instance of Cardano Node, then subjectively you may notice improvement using custom RTS options such as:
+If you are not satisfied with the performance or stability of an instance of Cardano Node, then subjectively you may notice improvement using custom RTS options such as:

 ```bash
 +RTS -N -qg -qb -RTS